About hue and colour models

 - The CMYK colour model uses a different set of attributes because one of its main concerns is how coloured inks appear on paper.
 Because hue isn’t part of the vocabulary used in that field the term is best avoided.

-- The HSB colour model provides an intuitive way to select and adjust colours in software applications used for graphic design, web development and photography.
+- HSB is popular because it provides an intuitive way to select and adjust colours when using applications such as Adobe Creative Cloud for design, photography or web development.